Drekkg/Raptor_Health_Tracker/README.md

 10. After checking the data and clicking the enter button the user is brought back to the bird detail page.
 11. The daily data added message is displayed and clicked away.
 12. The daily data is displayed in the accordion element.
-13. The clicks on teh back to bird list button and is taken back to the bird list.
+13. The user clicks on the back to bird list button and is taken back to the bird list.
 14. The user then clicks on the add bird button
 15. The user is taken to the add bird form
 16. After entering the required information and selecting a photo the form is submitted.